 At Greswold we aim to foster a love of reading and so the development of reading skills is a priority.
 A key focus of our teaching is the development of phonic skills.
-Our main scheme for teaching phonics is Letters and Sounds which is supplemented by Floppy's Phonics from Oxford Reading Tree.
+Our main scheme for teaching phonics is Supersonic Phonic Friends. which is supplemented by reading books from a range of schemes.
 We use a wide range of teaching methods and resources to deliver our lessons including practical activities, games, videos and interactive whiteboard activities.
 At the end of Year 1, children will be assessed using the national phonics screen test.
 Any children do not achieve the required standard are given further support during Year 2.
 Reading books are sent home on a regular basis for you to enjoy with your child and during Year 2 pupils start to visit our fantastic library to choose their own books as well.

 We want all our pupils here at Greswold to live our values of belonging, respect, independence, curiosity, kindness and success (BRICKS).
 As children progress through Key Stage 1 we develop their spiritual, moral, social and cultural education through regular assemblies, circle times, class discussions and teaching in lessons including PSD and RE.
 We encourage our pupils to make the correct choices with their behaviour and they are rewarded in a range of ways including stickers and house points.
 Additionally, pupils work to achieve badges and are publicly recognised on our Roll of Honour.
 Our Behaviour Policy also outlines how our staff will respond if children make the wrong choices.